ballerina-platform/nballerina/docs/subset15.md

 ## Summary

-* Only values allowed are of basic type nil, boolean, int, float, decimal, string, list, mapping and error.
+* Only values allowed are of basic type nil, boolean, int, float, decimal, string, list, mapping, error and function.
 * At module level
    * function definitions
       * no default arguments